Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 - introduce you to academic life and provide professional guidance on academic issues and expectations.

-The course structure has been designed to provide an initial four-week teaching block where the primary focus is to quickly develop your language resource.
+The primary focus of the first four weeks of the course is to quickly develop your language resource.
 It will focus on intensive study of the vocabulary and grammatical features common to academic discourse.

 As a result, you will practise and develop both receptive and productive skills which are required in an academic context.